rohanmahy/draft-ietf-cbor-serialization/draft-ietf-cbor-serialization.md

 The same is true for some NaNs.

 In preferred serialization, this equivalence MUST be used to shorten encoding length.
-If a NaN can be represented equivalently in a shorter form (e.g., half-precision rather than single-precision), then the shorter representation MUS be used.
+If, according to the rules in the second paragraph of this section, a NaN can be represented equivalently in a shorter form (e.g., half-precision rather than single-precision), then the shorter representation MUST be used.

 This equivalence also applies when floating-point values are used as map keys.
 A map key encoded as half-precision MUST be considered a duplicate of one encoded as double-precision if they meet the equivalence rules above.